jb-webdev/Projet-12-Sportsee-backend/README.md

-# Project 12 - Front-end Dashboard
+# Project 12 - Backend for the Front-end Dashboard

 This repo contains all the source code to run the micro API for the sports analytics dashboard SportSee.